Venckus/tribeofai_workshop_class_e/README.md

-# Project class E
+# Project for class E
-Not sure yet.
+Funny chatbot takes user input analyses it and returns funny responses.
+Kivy framework is used for GUI.
+Back-end nlp.py package is used for processing.
 ## how to setup
-No info yet.
+`pip3 install kivy`